erasmus-without-paper/ewp-specs-api-mobility-search/README.md

 the `application/x-www-form-urlencoded` format (for POST requests).

+### Default (no parameters)

+By default (when no parameters are supplied), the server is REQUIRED to return **all** Outgoing Mobility objects, including the ones from ancient history, and filtered only by the *access rights* of the caller.

+Parameters described below are used to *filter* these default data sets.
+Clients SHOULD use these parameters in order to make the responses smaller.

+### `iia_id` (repeatable, optional)

+A list of Interinstitutional Agreement identifiers.
+If given, then the results returned MUST contain only such Outgoing Mobility objects whose IIA matches **any** of the `iia_id` identifiers.

+This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
+The server is REQUIRED to process all of them.

 ### `sending_hei_id` (repeatable, optional)

 A list of institution identifiers.
-If given, then the results return MUST contain only these Outgoing Mobility objects the sending institution of which matches with **any** of these identifiers.
+If given, then the results returned MUST contain only such Outgoing Mobility objects whose sending institution matches **any** of the `sending_hei_id` identifiers.

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.

-It the parameter is omitted, then the server MUST NOT filter the response based on the sending institution.
-(It has exactly the same meaning as passing all HEI IDs associated with this EWP Host.)

 ### `receiving_hei_id` (repeatable, optional)